 Other brands available in Japan

-- S&B Curry Prince (カレーの王子さま): Especially for kids, sweet and mild taste (available on Dokodemo)
+- S&B Curry Prince (カレーの王子さま) – Especially for kids, sweet and mild taste.

-Even though each product has so many different spices, I always mix at least 2-3 different brands.
+Even though each product has many different spices, I always mix at least 2-3 different brands.
 Why?
-I don't have logical explanation to it, but I truly believe that one secret of good Japanese curry is jumbling all the different flavours to a certain degree.
+I don’t have a logical explanation for it, but I genuinely believe that one secret of good Japanese curry is jumbling all the different flavors to a certain degree.

-I usually try to mix at 2-3 different spice levels (Sweet, Medium, Spicy) because that way, you can get sweet apple and honey flavour from a mild one like Vermont and also complex spiciness and heat from brands like Java.
+I usually try to mix at 2-3 different spice levels (Sweet, Medium, Spicy) because that way, you can get the sweet apple and honey flavor from a mild one like Vermont and complex spiciness and heat from brands like Java.

-For this recipe I mixed 2 cubes of golden curry (medium), 2 cubes of Java (hot) and 2 cubes of Vermont (sweet).
+For this recipe, I mixed two cubes of golden curry (medium), two cubes of Java (hot), and two cubes of Vermont (sweet).

 If you want to experiment with different brands, I highly recommend these bundles on Amazon.

-After buying a few of these Japanese curry blocks explained above, now you consider what kind of meat you want to go for.
-Although beef curry is the classic for Japanese curry rice, it's not uncommon to use other protein sources.
+After buying a few of these Japanese curry blocks explained above, it’s time to consider what kind of meat you want.
+Although beef curry is classic for Japanese curry rice, it’s not uncommon to use other protein sources.

 In this section, I will explain popular meat options people opt for in Japan.